HomeBlogAustralia's 2026 Budget: What It Means for African Migrants

 Check your occupation list eligibility.
 The Australian government maintains occupation lists (Skilled Occupations List for skilled migration, Critical Skills List for priority areas).
 Your profession must appear on these lists.
 If you're in nursing, healthcare, IT, or engineering, check now.

 Verify your English language requirements.
-IELTS, TOEFL, or equivalent scores matter.
-Most skilled visas require at least 6.5 in IELTS (Academic).
+IELTS, PTE, TOEFL, or equivalent scores matter.
+Most skilled visas require at least Competent English (IELTS 6.0 in each band) as a minimum, and higher scores earn extra points toward your total.

 Start credential assessment early.
 Nigeria's degrees need to be assessed by bodies like Engineers Australia, the Nursing Board, or relevant IT authorities.
 This takes time, so begin this process immediately.